causalinfo/SIAM2024/content/_index.md

 # Welcome!

-If you are interested in attending other events hosted by this group,
+If you are interested in attending other events hosted by this group, [NeurIPS latex style](https://neurips.cc/Conferences/2023/PaperInformation/StyleFiles).

 ## About the minisymposium